How to Brand Non-Profits: Winning the Development Game

 “If you build it, they will come.”

 That well-known phrase from the movie Field of Dreams is indicative of how some non-profits view their mission to serve the community.
 These social entrepreneurs have a vision and a mission that is clear in their minds.
 In contrast, for-profit companies aren’t driven by a mission, but by perceived market demand.
 They may not have a greater purpose but they know how to communicate their services.
 What non-profits can learn from the corporate world is how to communicate effectively.
 This is not just to communicate to current and potential donors but also to embrace all their current and potential stakeholders.
 This includes volunteers, staff and board members.
+Read on and learn how to brand non-profits like yours and create a valuable institution.

 The Attention Economy Non-profits are not just competing for scarce resources to fund their programs, they are also competing for attention — with the entire world.
 Attention is a scarce resource.
 There are so many things vying for our time and attention.
 From Tik Tok videos to your Netflix queue.
 It has been estimated that the average person is bombarded with 4000 messages a day.
 We believe this to be an underestimate.
 If you include all the logos you see every day, the signage, the search ads, the social media messaging, it’s easy to see that anyone staying out in the clutter needs a clear and compelling identity and message.
 The Clock Model In the corporate world, there is much thinking and discussion on how to manage resources from a marketing communications perspective.
 And it’s not just in what you might consider advertising and public relations.
 Virtually everything a corporate brand does has an eye on either marketing or their product/service.
 The late, great business consultant Peter Drucker once said, “A company has only two functions, marketing and innovation.”
 Many believe these two elements are one and the same.
 Executives spend time on getting their offerings right for their potential customers and then they think about how to connect with those customers.
 What they realize is that the relationship should never stop.
 In the past, companies would spend much of their marketing in the sales and advertising out their products — in the repurchase phase of acquisition.
 Now in the always-on economy marketers know that during purchase and after purchase are just as important.